YehoanatnEzra/VPN-project/readme.md

 The following properties should also be provided for maximum points:
 - **Replay protection**: you should detect if Mallory is replaying a message sent in the past, and issue a warning on the user interface.
+- **Out-of-order arrival**: since Mallory can block and replay messages, she could change the order in which messages arrive at the server.
+If she does this, the server should issue a warning.
 - **Separation of duties**: you should use a different key for encryption than the one you use for authentication/integrity.
 It should not be trivial to derive one key from the other.
 - **Communication efficiency**: you should use cryptographic techniques that are appropriate for sending large amounts of information efficiently.
 - **Authenticate first**: when a party receives a message, they should be able to verify authenticity before performing any other operation.
+- **Long-term keys used once per session**: you should only use the initial keys shared by client and server (long-term keys) once per session (i.e., once every time we run your program).

 The following properties are *optional* and provide bonus points:
 - **Forward secrecy**: if Mallory learns the key material of any party at any point during the communications, she should not be able to compromise the security of past messages she has observed.